How To Survive in a Drought

 Monitoring Drought Will Give a Better Idea Of Surviving a Drought

 As said earlier, it is not easy to identify the onset of a drought.
-This does not mean that as a community, you cannot set up your own drought monitoring center.
+This does not mean that, as a community, you cannot set up your drought monitoring centre.

-To monitor drought, there are several indicators you have to keep track of.
+There are several indicators you have to keep track of to monitor drought.
 They include:

 • Rainfall